MushroomRL/mushroom-rl/examples/habitat/README.md

 By default the agent's observations are RGB images, but RGBD, sensory data, and other information can also be used.

->> If you have previous version of iGibson or Habitat already installed, we recommend to remove them and do clean installs.
+> If you have previous versions of iGibson or Habitat already installed, we recommend to remove them and do clean installs.

 ## iGibson Installation
 Follow the [official guide](http://svl.stanford.edu/igibson/#install_env) and install its [assets](http://svl.stanford.edu/igibson/docs/assets.html) and [datasets](http://svl.stanford.edu/igibson/docs/dataset.html).
 For our example you need to run
 ```
 python -m igibson.utils.assets_utils --download_assets
 python -m igibson.utils.assets_utils --download_demo_data
 ```
 You can also use [third party datasets](https://github.com/StanfordVL/iGibson/tree/master/igibson/utils/data_utils/ext_scene).

 The scene details are defined in a yaml file, that needs to be passed to the agent.
 See `<IGIBSON PATH>/igibson/test/test_house.yaml` for an example.